 We strive to make our Shelter as youth friendly as possible.
 When young people are not working on their individual plans they have a safe place to relax in.
 Thanks to donors our youth can enjoy playing games, creating art and watching TV.

 Walter our therapy dog sits in on counseling sessions with Jesse, one of our mental health clinicians, and provides comfort and appropriate distraction for our young people.

-Rights of Passage (ROP) is a transitional living program that provides 6 - 24 months of supported living.
+Rights of Passage (ROP) is a transitional living program that provides long term supported housing.
 ROP provides our young people with a safe and affordable home in a community setting that allows them to improve their life and social skills in a nurturing, supportive environment.

 Shared Kitchen In ROP

 At the ROP shared Kitchen youth can practice their cooking skills.
 Many of the young people we serve are not ready to live independently; they lack the basic life skills most of us take for granted: budgeting, saving, cooking, cleaning, goal setting etc. ROP prepares youth to live as independent adults.

 What We Do